RCIC-UCI-Public/pytorch-admix/README.md

 - ~11hrs for building pytorch-cuda RPM
 - need pytorch to build vision (torchvision) need pytorch-cuda to build CUDA-enabled vision-cuda (torchvision)

+It is important to have ninja installed before building pytorch.
+Ninja is prpvoided by foundation-ninja RPM from foundation-admix.
+Without ninja the build time doubles as cmake does a re-do of all the build objects during the "install" stage.